Mississippi Weed Laws

 - Legal Name of Business and Physical Address

-- Proof that main entrance of proposed location is not within 1,000 feet of the property boundary line of any school, church, or daycare (Distance Waiver form required if within 1,000 feet)
+- Proof that the main entrance of the proposed location is not within 1,000 feet of the property boundary line of any school, church, or daycare (Distance Waiver form required if within 1,000 feet)

 - No medical cannabis dispensary may be located within a 1,500 feet radius from the main point of entry of the dispensary to the main point of entry of another medical cannabis dispensary